QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

-Incidentally, this is why Crockford suggests your case should not be indented - the break jumps out of the switch, not the case, but I prefer the readability of indenting cases.
+Incidentally, this is why Crockford suggests your `case` should not be indented - the `break` jumps out of the `switch`, not the `case`, but I prefer the readability of indenting `case`.
 You can also label switch statements...

 {% highlight js %}